Tobbiss/uw-ethics/README.md

 Note that the ethics, ethics-consent, and pwdiff scripts support macOS and Linux, but not Windows.

 For Windows users, please run the windows-ethics.ps1 and windows-ethics-consent.ps1 scripts on PowerShell.
 Pull requests to support pwdiff are welcome.

+For M1 Macs, make sure you are using Node 15 or 16 (not Node 17, as on Oct 2021 it has a number of bugs) and uncomment a line in the ./ethics script (line 11) to use Google Chrome for your rendering (puppeteer uses headless Chromium that does not support M1).
+You need Google Chrome installed for this to work.

 ## Setup

+First, make sure you have Calibri font installed on your computer.
+If you do not have this font, it's OK, it will just use Arial or sans-serif.

 ### Installing dependencies